ColinDuquesnoy/MellowPlayer/README.md

 ## Supported Services

-At the moment, there is only one cloud music service: **Grooveshark**.
+At the moment, there is only one music streaming service: **Grooveshark**.

 Feel free to request support for new services by opening an issue on the bug tracker or by submitting a pull request!
 See the [Service Integration API]() (which is not ready yet).